The Journey of a Meeting Attendee

-In June, the venue hosted two meetings for local associations and has a few more on the books for later months.
+Nearby hotels are also seeing group business pick up.
+The 153-room Guy Harvey Resort St. Augustine Beach hosted two meetings for local associations in June and has a few more on the books for later months.
 Both June events were attended by less than 25 people (gatherings in Florida are currently limited to no more than 50 people).

 To keep guests safe, the hotel has implemented a "25 Points of Care" cleaning program, which includes mandatory face coverings for employees, plastic dividers between guests and staff at check-in, frequent disinfection of lobby doors and high-touch areas and more.
 Adjustments have also made to the meeting room layout and procedures.

-Other changes include a socially distanced layout, linenless tables and a thorough sanitation of the meeting rooms at every break.
+Other changes include a socially distanced layout, linen-less tables and a thorough sanitation of the meeting rooms at every break.

 "They were very happy with everything and we got great feedback," Moore continued.
 "We kind of went above and beyond for them and I think they felt very comfortable."

 Meanwhile, the Margaritaville Orlando Resort in Kissimmee, Fla. reopened on May 15 after a temporary closure and hosted its first group meeting on June 4.
-The event, an annual board meeting for the local Osceola County Tax Collector's office, had originally been scheduled to take place in April but was cancelled due to COVID-19.
+The event, an annual board meeting for the local Osceola County Tax Collector's office, had originally been scheduled to take place in April but was cancelled due to Covid-19.

 The rescheduled June event was attended by 26 people with additional board members dialing in.
 As a government group, the meeting needed to adhere to all guidelines from the Centers of Disease Control and Prevention.